 In addition to the tests of moderation described above, two phase of education differences in the models merit further discussion.
 First, for participants in high school and college, motivation was the only peer climate affordance that predicted STEM identification.
 In contrast, among women in graduate school, confidence was the only peer climate affordance that predicted STEM identification.
-This suggests that peer influences on motivation are most relevant for high school and college students.
-Research examining the experiences of women in STEM graduate programs sheds light on this pattern.
+This suggests that peer influences on motivation are most relevant for high school and college students, whereas peer influences on confidence are most relevant for graduate programs sheds light on this pattern.
 Specifically, many women in STEM graduate programs are already highly motivated, but they face challenges such as social isolation that could undermine their confidence (e.g., Herzig, 2002).
 Thus, these women may be especially likely to benefit from a STEM peer climate that makes them feel more confident in their STEM abilities.